certainty/emacs-bootup/readme.md

 #### Alpha and Omega

 Each profile may contain an alpha and an omega file.
-Those are named *alpha.el* and *omega.el* and haved to be placed in the profile's root directory.
+Those are named *alpha.el* and *omega.el* and have to be placed in the profile's root directory.
 These can be used to do something at the very start or the very end of the boot-process accordingly.